ArcheAiDev/a1zo/README.md

 <div align="center">

-# Welcome to Nalona AI! 🚀
+# Welcome to ai1zo AI! 🚀

 *Building AI agents should feel like assembling a dream team, not wrestling with complex code.*